The Lessons of Servant Leadership

 Leadership is an endeavour in service.
 Successful product leaders build up the people around them by caring about their professional and personal well-being while helping them attain their professional objectives.
 In other words, they instill in them that the sky's the limit by encouraging them to dream big and grow even bigger - if it protrudes beyond their organization.
 Therefore, they set their cross-functional teams up for success by introducing them to opportunities and new experiences

 Empowerment ensures that employee actions are in alignment with company aspirations.
 This means even when they are empowered and can make their own decisions, they do so in favour of the company’s goals.
 Exemplary product leaders recognize that their cross-functional teams, stakeholders, partners, and colleagues are their organization‘s most strategic asset.
 Thus, the empowerment of these individuals has a direct correlation to bringing product vision to effectuation and meeting the objectives and goals of their organization.

 Product managers who want to build people empower them by helping and supporting the alignment between their ambitions and organizational objectives.
 Therefore, they endorse their cross-functional team’s independence to make assessments and take on accountability for the outcomes of those determinations.
 Conversely, organizations miss out on great ideas and innovation when employees do not feel empowered.

-Servant leadership in product management is indispensable.
-When product leaders are servant leaders, it establishes a medium where members of product teams come from diverse backgrounds, lived experiences, work experience, and perspectives to build successful products that all members of our communities will use for years to come.
+Servant leadership's importance in product management is indispensable.
+When product leaders are servant leaders, it establishes a medium where members of product teams come from diverse backgrounds, lived experiences, work experiences, and perspectives to build successful products that all members of our communities will use for years to come.

 Product leaders who practice servant leadership lead with mindfulness, thoughtfulness, compassion, and unobtrusiveness.
-These leaders put their cross-functional team wellbeing first and foremost.
-They see themselves as stewards who motivate and inspire to build impossible products, some of which will change and enhance humanity.
+These leaders put their cross-functional team's well-being first and foremost.
+They see themselves as stewards who motivate and inspire others to build impossible products, some of which will change and enhance humanity.